tcan05/SENG-Project/README.md

 # SENG-Project

-# Required Libraries
+# Requirements
 This part will be updated as the project progresses.
-But here are the absolute ones.
+But here are the absolute libraries.

 - PyQt6
 - openai